psin36/dlaas-seedbank-spanish-to-english/README.md

 2. Open Terminal and move into the directory containing the scripts.

-3. Run the appropraite script (`windows_wmlcli_setup.bat` or `linux-osx_wmlcli_setup.sh`) to install Bluemix CLI
+3. Run the appropraite script (`windows_wmlcli_setup.bat` or `linux-osx_wmlcli_setup.sh`) to install Bluemix CLI.

 4. Use the IBM Cloud ID and associated password you created earlier to login when prompted.

-5. The script should set your resource target to default, but if it doesn't you can do so after the script finishes running.
+5. The script should set your resource target to default, but if it doesn't, you can do so after the script finishes running.
 `bx target -g default`

 6. Running the set up scripts will install ML plugin to bx CLI, create a [Watson Machine Learning][wml_service] instance, a [Cloud Object Store][cos_service] instance, and buckets in the COS.